waleedhesham446/Interlace/README.md

-# Vuexy
+# Interlace
-A node js API for the mobile application 'Vuexy'
+A node js API for the 'Interlace' social media application